rodneyshupe/Cookbook/Recipes/Sauces/QuickRemoulade.rst

 Directions
 ----------

-1. Stir mayonnaise, mustard, pickles, scallion, lemon juice, cayenne, and salt and pepper to taste together in small bowl.
+1. Stir the mayonnaise, mustard, pickles, scallion, lemon juice, cayenne, and salt and pepper to taste together in a small bowl.
 Refrigerate until ready to use.